Aalisha2004/-Java-Inheritance-Example-Abstract-Class-Shape/README.md

-# -Java-Inheritance-Example-Abstract-Class-Shape
+Shape Inheritance Example in Java

-This project demonstrates the use of abstract classes, inheritance, and method overriding in Java by defining a base class Shape and its two concrete subclasses: Triangle and Rectangle.
+This Java program demonstrates abstract classes and inheritance using a base class Shape and two subclasses: Triangle and Rectangle.

-🧱 Classes Overview
-Shape (abstract)
-Represents a generic shape with common properties:

-side: the base length or one side of the shape.

-area and perimeter: computed values.

-Abstract methods:

-calculateArea()

-calculatePerimeter()

-Concrete method display() prints area and perimeter.

-Triangle (extends Shape)
-Represents an equilateral triangle:

-Uses side as the base and an additional height.

-Implements area using 0.5 * base * height.

-Assumes all sides are equal for perimeter (3 * side).

-Overrides display() to include class label.

-Rectangle (extends Shape)
-Represents a rectangle:
+🔹 Classes:
+Shape: Abstract class with side, area, and perimeter.
+Declares calculateArea() and calculatePerimeter().

+Triangle: Extends Shape, uses side and height.
+Calculates area and perimeter (assuming equilateral triangle).

-Uses side as length and additional width.
+Rectangle: Extends Shape, uses side (as length) and width.
+Calculates area and perimeter.

-Implements area using length * width.

-Perimeter is calculated as 2 * (length + width).

-Overrides display() to include class label.

-TestShape (main class)
-Instantiates and tests the Triangle and Rectangle objects:

-Calls calculateArea(), calculatePerimeter(), and display().

-🧪 Sample Output
+TestShape: Main class that creates and displays a triangle and a rectangle.

+✅ Output:
 makefile
 Copy
 Edit